GigaMatt/elementary-data-structures-and-algorithms/README.md

 # elementary-data-structures
-A few programs I did with simple data structures and algorithms
+A few programs I did with simple data structures and algorithms.
+Feel free to use for reference and contribute to correct any issues you may find.